 Typical Sicilian street food

 We spent 3 days here and arrived the night before Ferragosto from Calabria so we could enjoy typical Sicilian food first in a beautiful farmhouse and then heading for the most amazing street food festival.
-As soon as we arrived, we ordered the usual arancini (fried rice balls) but for the Messinese, arancine is feminine so it is written in this way.
-The arancini that ends in I is masculine for the Palermitans.
+As soon as we arrived, we ordered the usual arancini (fried rice balls) but for the Palermitani, arancine is feminine so it is written in this way.
+The arancini that ends in I is masculine for the Messinesi.

 I often have to remember this as they can get quite offended (in a jokingly way).
 Arancini is the best type of street food you can get in Sicily.
 It only costs 1 euro and it is a meal in itself.
 I usually have the fried rice ball with ragù but after having tasted the one with pistachio at the food festival, I will start ordering that one from now on.
 It is a real treat especially for pistachio lovers like myself.